gg582/ssh-chatter/README.md

 caption that contains the translated text once the Gemini response arrives.
 Reaction summaries use the same caption styling so updates appear directly beneath the message they reference.

+If the inline caption inserts feel jarring you can reserve a small buffer of blank lines ahead of time with `/chat-spacing <0-5>`.
+The setting only affects live chat threads—bulletin board content continues to translate without reservation—so you can tune the spacing for your own session without impacting long-form posts.

 If you prefer to install without immediately starting the service, run the script with `SKIP_START=1`.

 Service management commands: